 Features and Functions

 TBR/W load groups, angles, and distance intervals can be customized to create personalized drop tables.
 These can be displayed directly in the app or printed [19].
 Environmental data such as temperature, air pressure, and wind are captured in real-time and integrated into the calculations [21][23].
-The app has a size of about 319.7 MB [22].
+The app has a size of approximately 319.7 MB [22].

 Pros and Cons